Jambul46/ArduinoAPlayer/README.md

 ArduinoAPlayer:
-Easy to build arduino WAV file player with many functions: press next to move on another song or hold it for increase volume same thing with back just in other way maybe i'll try add hold pause for random song
+Easy to build arduino WAV file player with many functions: press next to move on another song or hold it for increase volume same thing with back just in other way, maybe i'll try add hold pause for random song

 ArduinoAPlayerFormatter: